takegue/tree-sitter-sql-bigquery/README.md

 # tree-sitter for BigQuery's SQL

-This project supports StandardSQL in BigQuery
+This project supports StandardSQL in BigQuery.
+You could try out the demo on [Github Pages](https://tkngue.github.io/tree-sitter-sql-bigquery/)

 ## Development